Flavio6561/LightningDeath/README.md

 ## Lightning Death,
-a simple client side mod that spawns a lightning bolt on a player death position
+a client side mod that spawns a lightning bolt on a player death position

-### Configs:
+### Mod features:

 - **`LightningCount`** How many bolts should a player spawn when dead
 > ![ModShowcaseGif](https://raw.githubusercontent.com/Flavio6561/Gallery/refs/heads/main/Lightning.gif)
 > `on the right, LightningCount is set to 5`
 - **`IncludePlayer`** Whether to summon a lightning when you die

-### Configs:
+### Config:
 > - ModMenu is supported
 > ![ModMenuConfigScreen](https://raw.githubusercontent.com/Flavio6561/Gallery/refs/heads/main/ModMenuExample.png)
-> - Commands are reserved to non-ModMenu users only
-> - Mod settings will be saved in your config folder and updated at runtime
+> - Settings will be saved in your config folder and updated at runtime

 - **Commands**:
+>     Commands are reserved to non-ModMenu users only
 > - `/ld LightningCount <0...
 20>`
 > - `/ld IncludePlayer <true, false)>`

 ### Other:
 > ![LogExample](https://raw.githubusercontent.com/Flavio6561/Gallery/refs/heads/main/LogExaple.png)
 > `Last player death info will be put in minecraft log`

+> If you plan using ModMenu, install ClothConfigAPI to access the config screen

 > The mod is entirely client side, this will make the mod work on servers, but will not affect server interactions